SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models

-We highlight our contributions are listed below from four perspectives: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.5em,topsep=0.3em,partopsep=0.3em] \item From the data perspective, we construct and present \texttt{SciInstruct}, a comprehensive scientific instruction tuning dataset that includes math, physics, chemistry problems, and formal proofs. \item From the method perspective, we propose two critical sub-modules for constructing instructions: self-reflective annotation and filtering out noisy instructions. \item From the model perspective, we utilize the ChatGLM series model as the backbone, training \model on \texttt{SciInstruct}, and show performance improvement on various scientific and mathematical benchmarks, without sacrificing general language understanding tasks. \end{itemize}
+We highlight our contributions as follows: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.5em,topsep=0.3em,partopsep=0.3em] \item From the \textbf{data} perspective, we construct \data, a comprehensive scientific instruction tuning dataset that includes physics, chemistry problems, math, and formal proofs. \item From the \textbf{method} perspective, we propose a self-reflective annotation pipeline for LLMs to autonomously curate instruction datasets. \item From the \textbf{model} perspective, to verify the effectiveness of our \data, we finetune different LLMs (the ChatGLM3 series model, Llama3-8B-Instruct, and Mistral-7B: MetaMATH) on \data and show performance improvements on various scientific and mathematical benchmarks, without sacrificing general language understanding tasks. \end{itemize}